External diffusion limited aggregation on a spanning-tree-weighted random planar map

+Lemma~\ref{lem-gms-harmonic-2.4} is the only fact from imaginary geometry which we will need for this paper.

-Thus, to transfer a quantitative probabilistic estimate for a whole-plane SLE$_8$ from $\infty$ to $\infty$ to one for a chordal SLE$_8$, it will suffice to apply the following quantitative Radon-Nikodym derivative estimate comparing the corresponding imaginary geometry fields:
+We can use Lemma~\ref{lem-gms-harmonic-2.4} to transfer quantitative probabilistic estimates for whole-plane SLE$_8$ from $\infty$ to $\infty$ to analogous estimates for chordal SLE$_8$.
+All we need to make this work is a quantitative Radon-Nikodym derivative estimate comparing the corresponding imaginary geometry fields:

 \begin{lem} Suppose $U$ is an open set whose closure is contained in $\BB{H}$.
 Define the fields $h^{\op{IG}}_1$ and $h^{\op{IG}}_2$ as above.
 Then, the law of $ h^{\op{IG}}_2|_{\overline{U}}$ is absolutely continuous w.r.t.\ the law of $ h^{\op{IG}}_1|_{\overline{U}}$, with the Radon-Nikodym derivative having a finite $q$-th moment for some $q>1$. \end{lem}